JohnGiorgi/OHSU_NLP_Hackathon/README.md

 `pip install git+https://github.com/myedibleenso/py-processors.git`

 Then clone the tutorial:

 `git clone https://github.com/myedibleenso/odin-tutorial`

-And type this in the command line: `jupyter notebook odin-tutorial.ipynb` to open the notebook in your browser.
+And type this in the command line (from the notebooks directory) to open the notebook in your browser:

+`jupyter notebook odin-tutorial.ipynb`

+The Bio Rule Visualizer is here: http://agathon.sista.arizona.edu:8080/odinweb/bio/enterText

 ## Files in sentences_and_abstracts
 | Filename        | Description   |